-Discharge Instructions: Using a Metered-Dose Inhaler
+Discharge Instructions: Using an Inhaler

-Remove the cap and shake the inhaler.
+- Remove the cap and shake the inhaler.

-Place the inhaler in your mouth.
+- Place the inhaler in your mouth.
 Close your lips around it.

-As you breathe in deeply, press down on the inhaler to release the medication.
+- As you breathe in deeply, press down on the inhaler to release the medication.
 Hold your breath for a count of 10.
 Then slowly breathe out.

-MDI with Spacer
+MDI with spacer

-Remove the caps from the inhaler and spacer and shake the inhaler.
+- Remove the caps from the inhaler and spacer and shake the inhaler.

-Breathe out.
+- Take a deep breath and breathe out (exhale) all the way.
 Put the spacer between your teeth and close your lips tightly around the spacer.

-Spray 1 puff into the spacer by pressing down on the inhaler.
+- Spray 1 puff into the spacer by pressing down on the inhaler.
 Then slowly breathe in as deeply as you can.
 (If you breathe in too quickly, you may hear a whistling sound in the spacer.)

-Take the spacer out of your mouth.
+- Take the spacer out of your mouth.
 Hold your breath for a count of 10.
 Then slowly breathe out.

 Call 911 right away if you have: